AdrianVollmer/PowerHub/docs/evasion.md

 [lists](https://github.com/S3cur3Th1sSh1t/Amsi-Bypass-Powershell) of AMSI
 bypasses, because PowerShell is so powerful, it can modify its own behavior.

-The challenge is to get one of the bypasses by AMSI, because the bypasses are obviously immediately detected if executed naively.
+The challenge is to get one of the bypasses by AMSI itself, because the bypasses are obviously immediately detected if executed naively.
 Some bypasses are quite short and the only suspicious thing about them are some strings.
 For example, this is one of the first bypasses by Matt Graeber and